oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 	* `email` - (Required) (Updatable) The email address used by Oracle to send notifications regarding the DB System.
 * `data_storage_size_in_gb` - (Optional) (Updatable) Initial size of the data volume in GBs that will be created and attached.
 Keep in mind that this only specifies the size of the database data volume, the log volume for the database will be scaled appropriately with its shape.
 It is required if you are creating a new database.
 It cannot be set if you are creating a database from a backup.
 * `database_management` - (Optional) (Updatable) Whether to enable monitoring via the Database Management service.
+* `database_mode` - (Optional) (Updatable) The database mode indicating the types of statements that will be allowed to run in the DB system.
+This mode will apply only to statements run by user connections.
+Replicated write statements will continue  to be allowed regardless of the DatabaseMode.
+	* READ_WRITE (default): allow running read and write statements on the DB system;
+	* READ_ONLY: only allow running read statements on the DB system.
 * `defined_tags` - (Optional) (Updatable) Usage of predefined tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `deletion_policy` - (Optional) (Updatable) Policy for how the DB System and related resources should be handled at the time of its deletion.
 	* `automatic_backup_retention` - (Optional) (Updatable) Specifies if any automatic backups created for a DB System should be retained or deleted when the DB System is deleted.